NickGrunert/master-thesis/modules/00_data.typ

     The general distribution does not change, but the bias towards a predominant portion of the data being flat roofs is slightly reduced.
     Note that the two disappearing roof types are the GambrelHipRoof, which is a misclassification, and the Barrelroof, which is a small arched roof.
     The latter is a small loss of information as it is also part of a large building with a complex shape and many parts that are not very useful anyway.

-    // TODO say that removed images are in appendix?
+    Example images of buildings and the reason for their removal are shown in the appendix.

-    == Results
+    == Entry data
-    The filtered houses are sorted by size.
     The algorithms and methods used in this research are subject to plausibility checks.
     As the current dataset was far too large to analyse in its entirety, a smaller selection was required.
-    This selection consists mainly of the first 20 houses at the 60th percentile of area from the dataset, with some other houses used occasionally, especially in initial experiments to create baseline assumptions.
+    This selection consists mainly of the first 20 houses at the 60th percentile sorted by area from the dataset, with some other houses used occasionally, especially in initial experiments to create baseline assumptions.

     The input data is processed so that the following algorithms receive an RGB image of the house, the nDSM data within this area frame, and the building parts as an image mask.
     Note that this mask may not reflect the structure of the building well, but can be used as a rough estimate of the building boundaries and as a basis for later analysis.